Use Nutrition Data to Plan Fortification Strategy

 Vitamin A deficiency diminishes the ability to fight infections, and it is the leading cause of childhood blindness.
 Vitamin A deficiency may also lead to anemia.
 Vitamin A can be added to wheat or maize flour, but it shortens the flour’s shelf life and increases the cost of flour fortification.
 Consequently vitamin A is more frequently added to rice, oils, margarine, or sugar.

-Zinc deficiency is one cause of childhood stunting, and it is also linked with diarrhoeal diseases, pneumonia, malaria.
-For county-specific estimates of stunting in young children, see the World Health Organization Global Health Observatory Data Repository.
+Zinc deficiency is one cause of childhood stunting, and zinc deficiency is also linked with diarrhoeal diseases, pneumonia, malaria.